Raiders stuff Moniteau, 39-6

 BROOKVILLE — Considering the Brookville Raiders were coming off their first loss where they gave up over 300 yards rushing and nearly 400 overall against Karns City, there was certainly an effort by the coaching staff to point at what was coming next.

-Moniteau ran all over Bradford last week with a ridiculous 575 rushing yards in its first win of the season.
+Moniteau ran all over Bradford in the previous game for its first win with a ridiculous 575 rushing yards in its first win of the season.

 Stop the run, Raiders.